mgechev/blog.mgechev.com/_posts/2015-03-09-build-learn-your-own-light-lightweight-angularjs.md

 ## Main Components

-Since we are not following the AngularJS implementation completely we will define a set of components and make references to their &&&&&&&& in the original implementation.
+Since we are not following the AngularJS implementation completely we will define a set of components and make references to their sources from the original implementation.
 Although we will not have 100% compatible implementation we will implement most of our framework in the same fashion as it is implemented in AngularJS but with simplified interface and a few missing features.

 The AngularJS components we are going to be able to use are: